 49. You wanted a good excuse to travel frequently.

-50. Surfing is the coolest sport.
+50. You saw surfing as the coolest sport.

 If you're already a surfer, discover a few things you didn't know about surfing.